embedly/embedly-docs/response.rst

 pulled from the page higher.

-``images`` only appear in the :doc:`Preview </endpoints/1/preview>` and :doc:`Objectify </endpoints/2/objectify>` endpoints and you can use ``images`` in a couple ways.
+``images`` only appear in the :doc:`Preview </endpoints/1/preview>` and :doc:`Objectify </endpoints/2/objectify>` endpoints, and you can use ``images`` in a couple of ways:

-    * If there is no user interaction then you can just select the first image out of the array and display it like so:
+    * If there is no user interaction, you can just select the first image out of the array and display it like so:

         .. code-block:: javascript

             $('<img />').attr('src', obj.images[0].url);

-    * If you are creating a Facebook type url selector tool then you can display a list of images that a user can select from:
+    * If you're creating a Facebook-like URL selector tool, then you can display a list of images that a user can select from:

         .. code-block:: javascript